Slobodan Janjuš

-Slobodan "Čobo" Janjuš (born January 7, 1952, Sarajevo) is a Yugoslav and Bosnian retired football goalkeeper.
+Slobodan "Čobo" Janjuš (born January 7, 1952) is a Yugoslav and Bosnian retired footballer who played as a goalkeeper.

 Čobo gained a legendary status in his hometown Sarajevo, while playing for both Sarajevo clubs, a bitter city rivals, FK "Željo" and FK Sarajevo.
 He played a record 21 games in the Sarajevo derby.

 Club career

-He was the youngest starting goalkeeper in Yugoslav football history at the age of 17.
-Janjuš also was the oldest player to debut in the Maltese Premier League, being 41 years and 248 days old when he started for Mqabba Ħajduks against Birkirkara on 12 September 1993.

-He represented a number of domestic clubs, having played with all of them, beside Second League Radnički Pirot, in the Yugoslav First League, namely, Željezničar Sarajevo, Vojvodina Novi Sad, FK Sarajevo (for whom he played 122 official games), Olimpija Ljubljana, Dinamo Zagreb and Sutjeska Nikšić.
+Janjuš represented a number of domestic clubs, having played with all of them, beside Second League Radnički Pirot, in the Yugoslav First League, namely, Željezničar Sarajevo, Vojvodina, FK Sarajevo (for whom he played 122 official games), Olimpija Ljubljana, Dinamo Zagreb and Sutjeska Nikšić.

 He won the Yugoslav First League in the 1971–72 season with Željezničar.

-He also played in Malta and Germany.

 He played a record 21 games in the Sarajevo derby.
 Furthermore, he is also third on the list of All time top appearances in Yugoslav First League, with 403 appearances while playing on various occasions between 1970 and 1985 for FK Željezničar, FK Sarajevo, FK Vojvodina, NK Olimpija Ljubljana, NK Dinamo Zagreb, FK Sutjeska Nikšić.

+Janjuš also played in Malta and Germany.
+He was the oldest player to debut in the Maltese Premier League, being 41 years and 248 days old when he started for Mqabba against Birkirkara on 12 September 1993.